 Compressor Building Ventilation

-The energy revolution and the evolution of hydraulic fracking to extract natural gas reserves from shales and other tight-rock formations requires transport of the collected gas from the well sites and drill pads for processing.
-Compressors used to move the gas are housed in on-site metal buildings.
-Compressor and associated buildings within the facility take a two-fold approach to proper ventilation, heat relief and noise attenuation.
+The energy revolution and the evolution of hydraulic fracking to extract natural gas reserves from shales and other tight-rock formations require transport of the collected shale gas from the well sites and drill pads for processing.
+Compressors used to move the shale gas are housed in on-site metal buildings.
+Compressor and associated buildings within the facility take a two-fold approach to proper ventilation, heat relief, and noise attenuation.
 These ventilated structures require both steel building ventilation systems and acoustic building ventilation systems and include Compressor Buildings, Auxiliary Buildings, Office/Warehouse Buildings, Air Compressor Buildings, Meter Buildings, Generator Buildings, and MCC Buildings.

 Design considerations include: